xul-ops/EEG_vision_imagination-/README.md

 ## Models

 We have tested a lot of machine learning and deep learning models and neural networks, and the best performance is the random forest model, with an accuracy rate of 90-98%.
-(Please refer to the notebook folder for more details)
+(Please refer to the notebook folder/internship report for more details)

 ## Future work